PhDEng-Mackenson/WISER_Quantum_Optimization_Vanguard_Project/README.md

 Wiser Program Enrollment ID: gst-h5wj9ujY8HtWbMU

 **Exploration of the Project Solution.**
 This repository contains two principal approaches for quantum portfolio optimization: **Classical_Approach** with quantum-inspired methods and **Quantum_Approach** with full quantum implementations.
-The Classical Approach explores quantum-inspired optimization techniques while the Quantum Approach implements full quantum algorithms using VQE and QAOA on quantum hardware/simulators.
+The Classical Approach explores quantum-inspired optimization techniques while the Quantum Approach implements full quantum algorithms using VQE and QAOA on quantum simulators.

 ---